serbanamariei/Lab-3/README.md

 # Lab-3
-Fundamentals of C programming language: Conditionals and Loops.
+Fundamentals of C programming language: Conditionals and Loops